Bond a symbiote

 Testing

 Headless vitest covers component and integration logic with no simulator involved.
-Detox drives the real app end to end — and because it attaches below the renderer SymbioteNative replaces, the identical spec file runs unmodified against the React, Vue SFC, and Vue TSX canaries.
+Detox drives the real app end to end — and because it attaches below the renderer SymbioteNative replaces, the identical spec file runs unmodified against the React, Vue SFC, Vue TSX, and Svelte canaries.
 Angular has its own real-device Detox suite too.

 • React